 - Your pet will need to stay overnight one night and can go home the day after surgery, discharged during our regular business hours.
 There will be staff overnight to monitor your animal.

-- When you get your pet home, place your pet in a cool/warm (season dependent), quiet and dark room.
-If you leave your pet alone, he/she will sleep and be comfortable.
+- Place your pet in a cool/warm (season dependent), quiet and dark room when you get home.
+Your pet will sleep and be comfortable if left alone.
 You can increase your pet’s anxiety by doting.
 Your pet will have adequate medication for pain so you do not need to worry about discomfort.

 - A transdermal pain patch will be sutured on to your pet and will provide pain relief for three days following surgery.
-On the fourth day after surgery, you may remove the patch by clipping the sutures with a nail clipper and peeling it off like a band-aid.
+On the fourth day after surgery, you may remove the patch by peeling it off like a band-aid.
 Please dispose of the patch by flushing down the toilet.
 (The transdermal pain patch used for pain relief can cause constipation.
 Dr. Dew will ask that you feed your pet a certain amount of tuna in oil for 4 days following surgery to prevent constipation.
-The tuna in oil is to be given in addition to your pet’s regular feedings.)
+The tuna in oil is to mixed with your pet’s regular food.)

 Food & Water:

-- When you get your pet home, offer her a small amount of water.
-If she drinks it and does not vomit, offer twice the original amount.
+- When you get your pet home, offer a small amount of water.
+If drinking the water does not cause vomiting, offer twice the original amount.
 2 hours later if no vomiting has occurred, offer ¼ of the amount of food in a normal meal.

 - If your pet eats and no vomiting occurs in a 2-hour time period, then you may resume normal alimentation.

 - Please call Dr. Dew’s office or your regular veterinarian if your pet does not drink within the first 6 hours of being home or if vomiting occurs.